Miranda Broz - Bristol Myers Squibb Featured Researcher

 Redwood City, CA

-Miranda Broz, PhD, serves as a scientific associate director of Discovery Myeloid Biology at Bristol Myers Squibb’s R&D site in Redwood City, California.
+Miranda Broz, PhD, serves as a scientific director of Discovery Myeloid Biology at Bristol Myers Squibb’s R&D site in Redwood City, California.
 In this role, Miranda and her team are responsible for exploring parts of the tumor microenvironment (TME) in order to better uncover how a tumor functions, with the hope of eventually turning these findings into novel treatment options that will benefit patients with difficult-to-treat cancers.

 The TME encompasses the network of cells and structure surrounding a tumor, including a number of different cell types, such as regulatory T cells, stromal cells and myeloid antigen presenting cells.
 Miranda and her team specifically work to better understand how they can target myeloid cells – one of the most abundant cell types found within the TME, which play a crucial role in tumor growth and spread – with hopes to progress research that may enhance a patient’s own immune response against the tumor cells.